latest news ...

 Now I don't know about you, but my opinion of American administration, not very high to start with, is going down and down.
 We already have water wars going on in the Golan, not to mention the Turks Syrians and Iraqis at each others' throats over the Birecic and Ataturk Dams on the Euphrates River.
 Once the Oil Wars are over, we'll all be having water wars.

 He was well-up to speed on this.
 He told me of a system he and some friends had invented - the "Wildlife Saloon" - that can be used in semi-arid areas to hold water for long periods to aid in irrigation and livestock watering.
 I willingly took a couple of CDs and some notes to read at my leisure.
-What with the idea I'd heard of in Colorado about growing Jatropha in semi-arid areas to use as an oil crop, I thought that here I might be on to some thing.
+What with the idea I'd heard of in Colorado about growing Jatropha in semi-arid areas to use as an oil crop, I thought that here I might be on to some thing here as well.

-Yes!
-One thing I do like about rural USA is that it's so full of surprises.
+Yes, one thing I do like about rural USA is that it's so full of surprises.
 You never know just what awaits you just around the corner.

 And not just novel irrigation projects too.
 Another thing was a petrol station where the office and shop had been carved out of the inside of a huge rock.
 I don't know why I didn't take a photograph of that.